VOLUNTEER TRAINEE ACTIVITY LEADER - ADVENTURE LIFESIGNS

 Aged 18 or over.

 This role is exempt from the Rehabilitation of Offenders Act 1974.
-This means that we will arrange for a check to be carried out by the Disclosure and Barring Service to confirm participants
+This means that we will arrange for a check to be carried out by the Disclosure and Barring Service

 have clearance for working with children.
 Please note that we support the rehabilitation of offenders and that minor offences are not necessarily a barrier.